realchh/caribou/benchmarks/gcp_benchmarks/video_analytics/readme.md

 Original source: [https://github.com/vhive-serverless/vSwarm](https://github.com/vhive-serverless/vSwarm) (the original repository's license file is included in this directory)

-This benchmark requires access to the S3 bucket named `caribou-video-analytics`, with the AWS Region set to `us-east-1` (N. Virginia).
+This benchmark requires access to the Google Cloud Storage bucket named `caribou-video-analytics`

-Alternatively, the user may change the S3 bucket name and region in `app.py`, by changing the values of `s3_bucket_name` and `s3_bucket_region_name` to the desired bucket.
+Alternatively, the user may change the Google Cloud Storage bucket name in `app.py`, by changing the values of `gcp_bucket_name` to the desired bucket.

 There needs to be an video file in the bucket, for example `video.mp4`, in a folder